bhpnet/docs/docs/guide/consensus.md

 - the `Punish` contract is invoked to penalize the validator when it is found that the validator is not working properly.
 - at the end of each epoch, the `Validators` contract is invoked to update the active validator, based on the ranking.

-### Pledge
+### Staking

-Any account can pledge any number of HTs to a validator.
-The minimum pledge amount for each validator is 32 BHP.
-If you want to get back the pledged HTs, you need to do the following.
+For any account, any number of coins can be staked to the validator, and the minimum staking amount for each validator is `32BHP`.
+If you want to unstake, you need to do the following:

-1. send a call to the `Validators` contract and send an unpledge (`unstake`) declaration transaction for a particular validator;
+1. Send an unstaking transaction for a validator to the `Validators` contract;
-2. wait for `17280` blocks and then invoke the `Validators` contract to send an extract pledge (`withdrawStaking`) transaction to retrieve all pledges in this validator.
+2. Waiting for `17280` blocks before sending a transaction to Validators contract to withdraw all staking coins on this validator;

-### Penalties
+### Punishment

-Whenever a validator is found not to have made a block out as predefined, the Punish contract is automatically invoked at the end of this block to count the validator.
-When the count reaches 24, forfeit all of the verifier's revenue.
-When the count reaches 48, the verifier is removed from the list of active verifiers, and the verifier is disqualified.
+Whenever a validator is found not to pack block as predefined, the `Punish` contract is automatically called at the end of this block and the validator is counted.
+When the count reaches 24, all income of the validator is punished.
+When the count reaches 48, the validator is removed from the list of active validators, and the validator is disqualified.